-Collaborating with the clinic, Move2Health encourages healthy eating and active living for residents of the Thomas Jefferson Health District.
+Collaborating with the clinic, Move2Health encourages healthy eating and active living for residents of the Blue Ridge Health District.

 The Children's Fitness Clinic was selected via a national search by NACHRI (National Association of Children's Hospitals and Related Institutions) to participate in the Obesity Focus Group to help define the best strategies to combat childhood obesity.

 UVA Health Office of Telemedicine along with community partners, collaborate with the clinic to reach families statewide.